albertoruibal/carballo/readme.md

 Features
 ========

-* UCI interface for chess GUIs like Arena
+* UCI interface for chess GUIs like Arena or SCID
 * It includes a great GWT interface by Lukas Laag and a deprecated Java Applet GUI
 * Based on bitboards with a magic bitboard move generator, it also includes code for magic number generation
 * Move iterator sorting moves with four killer move slots, SEE, MVV/LVA and history heuristic
 * PVS searcher
-* Aspiration window, moves only one border of the window if falls out
+* Aspiration window, moves only one border of the window if it falls out
 * Transposition Table (TT) with zobrist keys (it uses two zobrist keys per board to avoid collisions) and multiprobe
 * Quiescent Search (QS) with only good or equal captures (according to SEE) and limited check generation
 * Internal Iterative Deepening to improve sorting
-* Extensions: Check, pawn push, passed pawns, mate threat and singular move
+* Extensions: Check, mate threat and singular move
 * Reductions: Late Move Reductions (LMR)
 * Pruning: Null move Pruning, static null move pruning, futility pruning and aggressive futility pruning
 * Pluggable evaluator function, distinct functions provided: the Simplified Evaluator Function, other Complete and other Experimental
-* Parameterizable evaluator (only for the complete &amp; experimental evaluators)
 * Selectable ELO level with an UCI parameter
 * Supports Chess960
 * Polyglot opening book support; in the code it includes Fruit's Small Book